Pece17/LinuxServerManagement/README.md

 Navigate to ```Instances``` and press ```Add Instance```

-Configure the following settings for the first instance that will be a graphical RDP (Remote Desktop Protocol) Linux workstation
+Configure the following settings for the first instance that will be a graphical RDP (Remote Desktop Protocol) Linux workstation that is running Debian 10 Buster operating system

 1. Choose ```HH01```, ```Template```, and press ```Next```
 2. Choose ```BUSTERxrpAdminws1AH``` and press ```Next```